Design and Analysis of Device to Capture Stratospheric Air Samples, 15-R8446

 - What other greenhouse gases can be measured using the device?

 Accomplishments — We completed the initial setup of the system for evaluating the AirCore and conducted tests to characterize the system.
 In the process of characterizing the system, we found preliminary evidence for mass fractionation in the column and have determined the fill time for the column under static conditions.
-Further tests showed signs of significant diffusion suggesting that there is a lower pressure limit for use of AirCore.
+Further tests have shown signs of significant diffusion suggesting that there may be a lower pressure limit for use of AirCore.
+We are investigating this further.